amourus0crypto/eckmar-1/README.md

 ![](https://github.com/nomiac-mobile/peralta/blob/master/demo/eckmar-background.jpg)

 Eckmar is an open-source, cryptocurrency-friendly marketplace for the dark web.
 Built on Laravel.
-The demo can be accessed on https://demo.botdigit.com.
+A trusted website running on it demo can be accessed on [https://demo.botdigit.com](http://egranddukg4sa5pwr5kcz54mi2ityytgjfwt2jl7i5nell27c2aa4iyd.onion/).
 If you made any kind of improvements, please consider making a pull request.

 ![](https://github.com/nomiac-mobile/peralta/blob/master/demo/website.jpg)